uspki/policies/certificate-policy.md

     This extension MUST be present.
 This extension SHALL be marked non-critical.

-    All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
-The value id-kp-serverAuth [RFC5280] MUST be present if issuing server authentication certificates in the certificate chain, and the id-kp-clientAuth [RFC5280] MAY be present.
-Subordinate CA Certificates issuing code signing certificates in the certificate chain, SHALL not assert the id-ip-serverAuth value.
+    All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5. and assert either the server authentication, code signing, or time stamping EKU.
+A separate subordinate CA chain is required for each of the three EKUs.
+The following values SHALL be asserted in each type of subordinate CA.
+    - Server Authentication Chains SHALL assert the value id-kp-serverAuth [RFC5280] and the id-kp-clientAuth [RFC5280] MAY be present.
+    - Code Signing Chains SHALL assert the value id-kp-codeSigning [RFC5280] and no other EKU.
+    - Time Stamping Chains SHALL assert the value id-kp-timeStamping [RFC5280] and no other EKU.

     Other values MAY be present.